nagpalShaurya/Meal-Recipe/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# About
+This app is built on flutter that features some of the meals and dishes and provides certain recipes for the dishes.
+Runs on both android and ios.

+# Screenshots

+# App Features
+- Cool Ui
+- Filters for dishes
+- Mentioned Ingredients
+- Mentioned Steps
+- Choose according to requirments
+- Mark favourite